bairul6154/github-tutorial/README.md

 ![image](/github-tutorial/Capture.PNG)

 2. Enter the name of your repository.
 This should be the same name as the one in your _local_.
+And leave everything else the way it is.

 Now that you have a destination, you have to be able to get to it somehow.
 Going back to the river scenerio, you can't go to the other side if there is no bridge.
 So to create this bridge that will connect the two, you do the following: